 Understanding the league rules will play a massive part in the drafting process.
 A solid example of this is the number of quarterbacks in your league.
-As a rule of thumb, I always draft 2 QB’S in a single Qb league and 3 Qb’s in a 2 quarterback league.
+As a rule of thumb, I always draft 2 QB in a single Qb league, and 3 Qb’s in a two quarterback league.
 I do this to cover myself and have depth.
-The point here is that knowing the league rules, scoring system, and landscape.
+The point here is knowing the league rules, scoring system, and landscape.
 Again, this is critical to dominating your fantasy football league.

 I can relate drafting in fantasy football to chess.
-You need to make a move and draft that player before someone else does.
+You must make a move and draft that player before someone else does.
 You need to anticipate when a player may be taken off the board.
-There are many similarites between the two and knowing your ADP’s for the players in that given year are important.
-The last thing you want to do is get the player you really want to draft sniped by your fellow league mate!
-Make sure you don’t over reach though.
+There are many similarities between the two and knowing your ADPs for the players in that given year is essential.
+The last thing you want to do is get the player you want to draft sniped by your fellow league mate!
+Make sure you don’t overreach, though.

-Mock drafting is the best way to guage when players are being drafted.
+Mock drafting is the best way to gauge when players are being drafted.
 You need to do a lot of fantasy football mock drafts.
 Once you anticipate you will elevate your drafting game.
 A lot of casual fantasy football players don’t have a clue of players that are being drafted after round 4.
 Doing a lot of mocks will put you light years ahead of the average gamer.
-Be a wise player and a drafting genius, know the average draft postions, you will thank me when you get all the players you really wanted.
+Be a wise player and a drafting genius; know the average draft positions, you will thank me when you get all the players you really wanted.

 4. Wait on a Tight End

 Waiting to draft the tight end position is something that I have done every year and have had solid success with.
-Typically there are about 1-3 tight ends from the year prior that put up really solid fantasy points.
-The tight ends are then put on a pedestal and drafted super early in next years draft.
-(This happens with other postions as well but stick with me for this example).
-Tight ends are important but NOT as important as other postions such as a running back early on.
-The draft strategy that has worked for me is waiting on tight end until after the 6th round give or take.
+Typically there are about 1-3 tight ends from the year prior that put up excellent fantasy points.
+The tight ends are then put on a pedestal and drafted early in next year’s draft.
+(This happens with other positions as well but stick with me for this example).
+Tight ends are essential but NOT as important as different positions such as running back early on.
+The draft strategy that has worked for me is waiting on a tight end until after the 6th round gives or take.
 After I have grabbed a safe TE in rounds 6-7, I will get a TE with upside at round 10 or after.
-This way I have a TE that could potentially breakout and a safe one in mid rounds.
+This way I have a TE that could potentially break out and a safe one in mid-rounds.

-I am happy with about 10 points ppr out of my TE every game.
-I find this position to be very volatile and always end up waiting later and backing him up with an upside TE.
-Try it out, you will be surprised with the outcome.
-No matter what happens, you will be happy becuase you will be loaded at WR and RB after 5 rounds.
+I am happy with about 10 points PPR out of my TE every game.
+I find this position very volatile and always end up waiting later and backing him up with an upside TE.
+Try it out; you will be surprised by the outcome.
+No matter what happens, you will be happy because you will be loaded at WR and RB after five rounds.

 5. Anchor your team with an ACE QB

-Always, Always, Always make sure you have a solid QB that puts up points every single week!
+Always, Always, Always make sure you have a solid QB that puts up points every week!
 These guys tend to put up the most points every single year.
-Usually, 1-3 Qb’s end up being the TOP scoring player each year.
+Usually, 1-3 QBs are the TOP scoring player each year.
 The great news is that the trends of quarterbacks are easier to spot.
-Statistically you can see how well a QB can perform every single year and there is much less volatility.
+Statistically, you can see how well a QB can perform every single year, and there is much less volatility.

-As mentioned before don’t be afraid to double up and get yourself a backup QB.
-There are many reasons I always get two quarterbacks in a one QB league and 3 Qb’s in a 2 Qb league.
-The most obvious reason to back up your qb is because you want to cover that bye week.
-No better feeling than having two solid qb’s on your roster at all times.
-Another reason I make sure I have a back up is to cover injuries or just lack of performance.
-I tend to draft Qb’s earlier to make sure I have a solid producer every single year.
+As mentioned before, don’t be afraid to double up and get a backup QB.
+There are many reasons I always get two quarterbacks in a one QB league and 3 Qb in a 2 Qb league.
+The most apparent reason to back up your QB is that you want to cover that bye week.
+No better feeling than having two solid quarterbacks on your roster at all times.
+Another reason I make sure I have a backup is to cover injuries or just a lack of performance.
+I tend to draft QBs earlier to make sure I have a solid producer every single year.
 I typically draft a quarterback as early as the 5th round.

-NOTE on drafting a QB: Sometimes rookies or second-year players come out and have a breakout year and are inflated for the next draft year.
+NOTE on drafting a QB: Sometimes rookies or second-year players have a breakout year and are inflated for the next draft year.
 BE VERY careful here, as they have not yet proven they can deliver year in and out.
-Some people fall into the trap of drafting them as early as round 1 and 2 and then they bust.
-Secure and anchor yourself with a proven Qb and back him up with an upside qb later in the draft!
+Some people fall into the trap of drafting them as early as rounds 1 and 2, and then they bust.
+Secure and anchor yourself with a proven Qb and back him up with an upside QB later in the draft!